bsherin/tactic/docs/Object-Oriented-API.rst

         A list of the column_names for the document.

+    .. py:attribute:: df

+        Returns the document as a pandas DataFrame.

     .. py:method:: column(column_name)

         Returns, as a list, the data in the specified column.